verlok/verlok.github.io/_posts/2022-06-24-lazyload-conference-talk-automating-responsive-images-automator.md

   ]
 ---

-On June 24th 2022 I spoke about **responsive images optimisation 4.0** at the [LazyLoaz conference 2022](https://webdirections.org/lazyload/).
+On June 24th 2022 I spoke about **responsive images optimisation 4.0** at the [LazyLoad conference 2022](https://webdirections.org/lazyload/).
 The speech was on how to improve performance on your website by automating responsive images, with a data-driven approach.

 The tool the talk was about is [responsive-images-automator](https://github.com/verlok/responsive-images-automator).